PreethiBukka/AI-PROJECT/README.md

 # Diamond Price Prediction Model
-The model is build using Linear regresssion, KNN and Decison Tree Algorithms Following are the brief steps followed in developing the machine learning models.
+The model is build using Linear regresssion, KNN and Decison Tree Algorithms.
+Following are the brief steps followed in developing the machine learning models.
 They are as follows
 1. Loading the dataset.
 2. Exploratory Data Analysis